The Branch — 921 N Lake Havasu Ave, Lake Havasu City, AZ

 Cosmetically presentable and mechanically honest is the bar.
 Minor items — a deep clean, an awning patch, a slide-seal refresh, a tire swap, a roof inspection — usually pay for themselves in faster sale and a stronger price.
 If the RV needs major repairs (slide motor, generator overhaul, transmission work on a motorhome), we have an honest conversation about whether to fix it or price it as-is.
 We can typically point you to local shops in town that we’ve worked with for years.
 We’d rather price an RV honestly with disclosed needs than dress one up and lose the deal at the buyer’s pre-purchase inspection.

 National platforms generate volume but also generate noise — out-of-state buyers who want video walkthroughs, three rounds of inspections, and shipping quotes; tire-kickers messaging at all hours; scam attempts on high-dollar listings.
 Facebook Marketplace adds the same noise plus the security exposure of strangers in your driveway.
 The Branch puts your RV in front of qualified, in-person buyers in a town where RV ownership is part of the culture — full-timers, snowbirds, weekend buyers, and families upgrading.
 We handle every showing, every offer, every piece of paperwork, every payoff coordination, and the buyer drives it off our lot when it sells.
-The trade-off is the spread we make; what you get back is your phone, your weekends, your driveway, and an RV that actually sold.
+What you get back is your phone, your weekends, your driveway, and an RV that actually sold.

 Lake Havasu City RV Market